-In our previous blog, we have seen how to review the data present in MySQL using Hive by importing this data incrementally using Sqoop.
-Here in this blog, Let us see how to perform the E-commerce Data analysis using Spark.
-In Spark, we can directly refer to the data in MySQL using the JDBC data source.
-Through this, we can create a data frame for the whole table in MySQL.
+In this blog, we will see how to perform analysis on E-commerce Data using Apache Spark.
+Using Spark, we can directly refer to the data present in MySQL using the JDBC data source and create a data frame for the whole table in MySQL.

-So let us first start with MySQL integration with Spark.
-You can refer to our blog on Loading Data from MySQL into Spark using JDBC.
+First thing first, you need to integrate MySQL and Spark.
+If you have no idea how to do that, refer to our blog on Loading Data from MySQL into Spark using JDBC.

 This way we have all the tables in MySQL that are required for analysis as Spark data frames.